Youth Action Fund

 • If we and/or the Indigenous Advisors have follow-up questions about your application, we will let you know.

-• Following the adjudication meeting, we will get in touch with you to share information about the decisions made about your application.
+• Following the Board’s ratification, we will get in touch with you to share information about the decisions made about your application.

 What is the decision-making process?
 How do you decide which projects to fund?